-This course is designed to give students an opportunity to manipulate hot steel into useful implements.
+This course gives students an opportunity to manipulate hot steel into useful implements.
 Our blacksmithing forge is in the woods and we tend to focus on process, practice, and patience.
-At the anvil, students use nineteenth century tools and techniques to taper, bend, twist, and temper iron.
+At the anvil, students use nineteenth-century tools and techniques to taper, bend, twist, and temper iron.
 Projects have included hooks, kitchen utensils, and fireplace tools.